-Every billion-dollar unicorn you admire, whether its Uber, Airbnb, Dropbox, all started as something much smaller.
-They didn't launch with a perfect, feature-rich platform.
-They launched a Minimum Viable Product (MVP).
+MVP development for startups is the single most important investment a founder can make before going to market.
+Every billion-dollar company you admire, Uber, Airbnb, Dropbox, started as something far smaller.
+They didn't launch with a full platform.
+They launched a Minimum Viable Product (MVP), validated demand, and scaled from there.

 For startups in 2026, building an MVP is no longer just a "good idea"; it is a survival mechanism.
 In a market where 90% of startups fail, often due to a lack of market need, an MVP is your insurance policy against building something nobody wants.